covcom/205CDE/06 Advanced CSS3/README.md

 Now, add rules for the remaining paragraph classes (two, three, four) to generate the following appearance for the remaining paragraphs:

 - class `two`: same border as for class `one`, no padding, 5em margins except for the top where no should be no margin.
-- class `three`: a 3-pixel wide solid black border only in the left edge of the paragraph, 1em padding except for the top where no padding is applied, 2em top margin, 8em bottom margin, no left and right margins.
+- class `three`: a 3-pixel wide solid black border only on the left edge of the paragraph, 1em padding except for the top where no padding is applied, 2em top margin, 8em bottom margin, no left and right margins.
-- class `four`: a 5 pixels wide dashed red margin with rounded corners (1em radius).
+- class `four`: a 5-pixels wide dashed red margin with rounded corners (1em radius).

 Verify that all four paragraphs are displayed exactly as intended.